• Skip to primary navigation

 dried tomatoes in glass jar.

-2. How to store dried cherry tomatoes?
-Store dried cherry tomatoes in an airtight container or jar with a lid.
-They can be used for up to 6 months at room temperature or for up to 1 year in the freezer.
+Store dried cherry tomatoes in an airtight container in a dark cabinet or pantry.
+They can be used for up to 6 months.

 Pin for later: